 Electives for program flexibility.
 Our programs have been designed with a set of electives that permit students to explore or acquire further depth in other fields of interest.
 Students can use these electives to earn a minor in environmental chemistry, architectural engineering, business, architectural history, music, computer science, or any number of other fields.

-In the civil engineering field, our programs encompass several disciplines, including transportation planning and engineering; structural engineering; geotechnical engineering; environmental, water resources, and coastal engineering; and construction management.
+In the civil engineering field, our programs encompass several disciplines, including transportation and infrastructure planning and engineering; structural engineering; geotechnical engineering; water resources, environmental, and coastal systems engineering; and construction management.

 In the environmental engineering field, our programs include developing sustainable resource engineering solutions to environmental health needs with an understanding of institutional and legal frameworks, all related to interconnected challenges in water, energy, air pollution, and waste management, to protect and provide a better quality of life to the human race.

 Student organization chapters that are strong and vibrant.

 - Our Engineers without Borders chapter (NU-EWB) is recognized as one of the premier chapters in the country, with current ongoing projects in Honduras and Uganda.